Wolsten/Baffled-By-Science/src/routes/blog/2022/covid-19-summary.md

 1. The impact of COVID stands out clearly (more later on this).
 2. The peaks for the two large waves in 2020 and 2021 have a different characteristic, the former showing both COVID related and _normal_ deaths increasing, whilst the second peak shows COVID-related deaths _replacing_ deaths due to other causes.
 The remarkable thing to me is that the COVID related deaths follow a similar trend in both peaks.
 3. Over this longer time period it can be seen that prior to the pandemic the 5-year average death rate was a good predictor of future years, with small deviations in both directions.
+4. Total deaths in January 2018 were higher than in January 2022, which is consistent with deaths now being lower than the 5-year average.

 To make the last point clearer, the following chart shows the excess deaths over the same time period:

+<Timeline
+    data={covid19b}
+    settings={{
+        readonly: true
+    }}/>

 <Figure type="img" source="/images/ONS-excess-deaths.png" caption="Source: Office for National Statistics – Excess Deaths England and Wales (2019 to Feb 2022)"/>